lightwastak3n/chatgpt-examples/README.md

 # ChatGPT examples
 Some prompts and ChatGPT responses that I found interesting.

+If you just want to see text prompts and respones here's a makeshift [Gallery](gallery.md)

 ## Development
 ### Pong in Python
 Prompt: `Write pong in Python`